foundry-rs/book/src/reference/anvil/README.md

 The special methods come from Ganache.
 You can take a look at the documentation [here](https://github.com/trufflesuite/ganache-cli-archive/blob/master/README.md).

 `evm_setAutomine`
-Enables or disables, based on the single boolean argument, the automatic mining of new blocks with each new transaction submitted to the network.
+Enables or disables, based on the single boolean argument, the automatic mining of new blocks with each new transaction submitted to the network

 `evm_setIntervalMining`
 Sets the mining behavior to interval with the given interval (seconds)